AshmitSagar/flask-project/README.md

 # flask-project

-Fully functional flask driven webapp
+Fully functional flask driven webapp with functional database and user authentication

 ## Technologies Used